 Time needed: 20 minutes

-While the salmon is browning, whisk together the maple syrup, soy sauce, sesame oil, garlic, ginger and Sriracha in a small bowl and pour it over the salmon fillets.
+While the salmon is searing, quickly whisk together the maple syrup, soy sauce, sesame oil, garlic, and ginger.

 - Bake to perfection.